-On October 4, 2019, President Trump signed the Water Infrastructure Funding Transfer Act (S. 1689), which allows states a one-time transfer of funds from the Clean Water State Revolving Fund to the Drinking Water State Revolving Fund.
+On Friday, October 4, 2019, President Trump signed the Water Infrastructure Funding Transfer Act (S. 1689), which allows states a one-time transfer of funds from the Clean Water State Revolving Fund to the Drinking Water State Revolving Fund.
 The legislation was sponsored by U.S. Senator Cory Booker, D-N.J. and is commonly referred to as the "Booker Bill".
-The law allows State officials to transfer up to 5% of the cumulative clean water revolving fund or approximately \$110 million in federal funds to the drinking water revolving fund to invest in water infrastructure and reduce lead in drinking water.
+The law allows State officials to transfer up to 5% of the cumulative clean water revolving fund or approximately \$110 million in federal funds to the drinking water revolving fund to invest in water infrastructure and prevent lead from leaching into the drinking supply.
 It does not allocate any new money but provides helpful short-term flexibility.
 Funds must be used as additional subsidy in the form of principal forgiveness, negative interest loans, or grants (or any combination of these) and used for projects related to protecting water systems from the impacts of lead.

-Principal Forgiveness for Projects to Reduce Lead Exposure
+Principal Forgiveness for Lead Abatement

-In FFY2020, the DEP will capitalize on the flexibility provided by the Water Infrastructure Funding Transfer Act and will transfer approximately \$110 million to the drinking water revolving fund to provide principal forgiveness (PF) to eligible recipients for projects in communities with an Median Household Income (MHI) less than the State MHI that reduce exposure to lead in drinking water.
-Approximately, \$100M will be used to fund lead service line replacement projects in priority ranked order, while \$10M will be used to fund the installation of corrosion control treatment and lead service line replacement in priority ranked order at water systems serving a population $\leq 1,000$ as described in more detail below.
+In FFY2020, the DEP will capitalize on the flexibility provided by the Water Infrastructure Funding Transfer Act and will transfer approximately \$110 million to the drinking water revolving fund to provide principal forgiveness (PF) to eligible recipients for projects that abate exposure to lead in drinking water.
+Approximately, \$100M will be used to fund lead service line replacement projects in priority ranked order, while \$10M will be used to fund the installation of corrosion control treatment and lead service line replacement in priority ranked order at water systems with a population $\leq 1,000$ as described in more detail below.

 Furthermore, in FFY2018/FFY2019 the DEP set aside \$30 million for principal forgiveness for LSL replacement projects for water systems that met eligibility requirements.
-Project applicants were capped at \$1, 5 or 10 million (\$0.9, 4.5 or 9 million in principal forgiveness) per water system (PWSID)/per year based on the population served by the water system.
+Project applicants were capped at \$1, 5 or 10 million (0.9, 4.5 or 9 million in principal forgiveness) per water system (PWSID)/per year based on the population served by the water system.
 As of the date of this IUP, \$27 million in principal forgiveness has been committed to projects to fund LSL replacement.
-Any of the remaining \$3M that is not committed to another eligible project in FFY2019 will be rolled over and made available for lead service line projects in FFY2020 at the rates specified below.
+Any of the remaining \$3M that is not committed to another eligible project in FFY2019 will be rolled over and made available for lead service line projects in FFY2020.